anushk2026a/Fifa/docs/09-integrations.md

 - Still curated links, but managed in the CMS instead of code.
 Optional GTFS transit feeds later.

 ### Email
-- Resend / AWS SES for contact-form notifications (replacing the form service) once we have a backend.
+- Optionally move from raw SMTP to a transactional email API (Resend / AWS SES) for better deliverability and analytics as volume grows.

 **Migration principle:** the Phase 1 `data/` shapes mirror the Phase 2 documents, so turning on APIs swaps the *source* of the same fields — the pages don't change.
 See [05 §7](./05-architecture.md#7-phase-2-future--the-dynamic-platform).